Brighton & Hove City Council is committed to protecting your personal information.

 Holding your personal information

-We will not keep your data for longer than is necessary, subject to any legal obligations we have to retain the data.
+We will not keep your data for longer than is necessary.
+This is subject to any legal obligations we have to retain the data.

 How long we keep it will vary according to the services you are involved with, and the lawful basis for processing within those services.

-The principles we use to determine how long your data will be kept include:
+However, the principles we will use to determine how long your data will be kept include:

 - what type of services you received, and whether you are still receiving them